wangziqi2013/wangziqi2013.github.io/_posts/2019-09-05-supporting-x86-64-addr-xlat-for-100s-of-gpu-lanes.markdown

 proposes a multi-threaded page walker to replace the single-threaded one on the MMU.
-Note that the page walker is simply a state machine that traverses a radix tree of known depth, the thread context of a page walker can be as simple as a few registers storing the current level, the source TLB of the request (i.e. to whom to report the translated result), the address to be translated, and several control bits such as permissions.
+Note that the page walker is simply a state machine that traverses a radix tree of known depth, the thread context of a page walker can be as simple as a few registers storing the current level, the source TLB of the request (i.e. to whom to report the translated result), the address to be translated, and several control bits such as access permissions.
 Adding the extra context information for multi-threaded page walker will not consume much storage and area.

+The last observation is that for applications, optimizing for page walk latency is more important than optimizing for lower TLB miss rates.
+This is because these applications are, intrinsically, not TLB-friendly.
+They either access a irregular data structure, or they stream with low temporal locality.
+Even worse, all threads in a CU are executed in lock-step, which means that these accesses with next to none locality will need to be handled in a short period of time.